Welcome to our personal journal.

 As we looked to our left, lo and behold there was a rainbow above the mountains that took our breath away.

 We walked the bald in amazement but were concerned about dark clouds in the distance that seemed to be approaching.
 Much to our dismay we thought it best to head on back, unsure of what the impending storm might bring.
 Suddenly the darkness set in and more rain began to fall, so we picked up the pace.
 Up the rock boulder steps and across the wooden beams, we moved as quickly as possible without slipping on the wet terrain.
 Suddenly the clouds began to part, and the sun broke through.
 Looking back, the beams of light were streaming through the trees.
 Overwhelmed and blown away by the beauty, we froze in our tracks, our mouths agape.

 We knew, at this very moment, like we never had before, that pushing on regardless of the reward, would be its own reward.
 Every day in the Smokies has a little bit of "magic" if you’re passionate enough to get out and

 Never Give Up

 June 5, 2018

 Over the past few years, we, like many of you, have had our fair share of bumps along this road that we all call life.
 We have never looked at any of those bumps as insurmountable, but merely challenges that must be overcome.
 As we look at this image from Chimney Tops trail, the first thing our eye wants to do is follow the seemingly endless steps as they ascend the mountainside.
 It seems a little daunting, doesn't it?
-We instead chose to take it one step at a time - with hopes that incredible things are just around the next bend - knowing that we're almost always stronger than we think we are.
+We instead chose to take it one step at a time, with hopes that incredible things are just around the next bend - knowing that we're almost always stronger than we think we are.
 We have titled this image, "Never Give Up" as a reminder to ourselves (and hopefully to some of you) to always remember to meet life's challenges...

 one step at a time.